Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 # Introduction

 The count to infinity problem occurs when there is a routing loop, so two connected paths to the same network node exist and a failure event occurs.
 The nodes within the loop advertise routes via each other to the failed node.
-Believing each others advertisements they don't notice the failure and continue to route traffic within the routing loop, until the advertisments reach an "infinity" value, in which case failure is assumed and routing traffic to the failed node stops.
+Believing each others advertisements they don't notice the failure and continue to route traffic within the routing loop, counting up, until the advertisments reach an "infinity" value, in which case failure is assumed and routing traffic to the failed node stops.
 This infinity value poses a restriction on the possible size of the network, because actual routing costs from one end of the network to the other need to remain below that.

 This document introduces two flags to distance vector routing, which prevent this problem from occuring.
 Therefore the strict limit to the size of the network introduced in RIP to limit the impact of the count to infinity problem is not needed.
 Likewise, split horizon with poisoned reverse is not necessary.
 The extension is extremely simple.